abdelmonem55/learn-rust/w-near.md

  }
 ```

-here we define an instance function with '&self' this means the function [borrows](https://doc.rust-lang.org/rust-by-example/scope/borrow.html) the current object for readonly like in first line we use it to get data from the current object
+here we define an instance function with '&self' this means the function [borrows](https://doc.rust-lang.org/rust-by-example/scope/borrow.html) the current object for readonly like in first line we use it to get data from the current object.

 ----